imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

-## Update the Origin Process
+## Updating the Origin Process

-To join the data and status of a subprocess with the origin process a item named 'origin_update' can be defined in the txtactivityResult.
+To join the data and status of a subprocess instance with the origin process instance a item named 'origin_update' can be defined in the activity result of a subprocess definition.
-Only one definition to update the orgian process is allowed in a subprocess event.
+Only one definition to update the origin process is allowed in a subprocess event.
 See the following example:

 	<item name="origin_update">
 		<activityid>20</activityid>
 		<items>namTeam</items>
 	</item>

 The definition will update the origin process instance linked to the current subprocess.
+As the origin process instance is uniquely defined by the attribute $UniqueIDRef no further expression is needed in this case.
-The tag 'items' defines a list of attributes to be updated from the subprocess into the origin process.
+The tag 'items' defines the list of attributes to be updated from the subprocess into the origin process.